top of page

 Glasgow Motorway Archive - M74 Motorway Map

-The M74 is one the most important routes in Scotland, providing a direct link between Glasgow and the rest of the UK.
-It carries tens of thousands of vehicles every day.
-Construction of the first section of M74 began in 1964, with the commencement of works on the Larkhall-Hamilton-Uddingston Bypass.
-By 1999 the motorway stretched all the way to Gretna.
-To the north, extensions of the motorway beyond its initial Maryville terminus were incorporated into the Glasgow Highway Plan and the Greater Glasgow Transportation Study.
-These plans envisaged the M74 as part of a second motorway across the city.
-Further changes led to the route corridor we have today.
+The M74 is one of Scotland's most important roads, carrying tens of thousands of vehicles between Glasgow and Carlisle every day.
+Construction of the motorway began in 1964 with the start of work on the Hamilton Bypass, and by 1999, it stretched all the way to Gretna.
+To the north, extensions of the motorway beyond its initial Maryville terminus were incorporated into Glasgow Corporation's Highway Plan and the later Greater Glasgow Transportation Study.
+These plans envisaged the M74 as a second motorway across the city.

 M74 motorway - Looking south towards J2A at Fullarton (April 2014).